Zooarchaeology Short Courses

 This course will cover the identification of a wider range of species than our introductory short course, including wild British mammals and birds, and the separation of sheep and goats.
 It will also provide participants with experience in recording and analysing a real archaeological assemblage and putting into practice the full range of skills used by a zooarchaeologist on a daily basis.

 As with Understanding Zooarchaeology I, topics will be covered using short lectures and hands-on practical activities, with the option of writing (and receiving feedback on) your own zooarchaeological report as a follow up to the practical two day course.

 Understanding Zooarchaeology II is suitable for anyone who has already attended our Understanding Zooarchaeology I course, or who already has a basic knowledge of zooarchaeological methods.

 For each course there will be an optional course meal for participants and tutors at a local restaurant.

-Registration for both June courses is now open!
+Registration for the April course is now open!
 Please book your place through our online shop:

 For any queries please contact us at: firstname.lastname@example.org

 Refund requests should be made by email to email@example.com, no less than 7 days before the start of the course.
 We will endeavour to fill the course place, and in the event that a replacement is found a full refund will be made.
 If a replacement cannot be found a refund of 50% of the course fee will be made for cancellations made more than 7 days before the start of the course.
 No refund will be made for cancellations made less than 7 days before the course start date.
 At the discretion of the course organisers, and in exceptional circumstances, participants that are unable to attend can defer their enrolment until the next Zooarchaeology short course.

 If you are experiencing any difficulty please contact us as early as possible.